-5.2 IRFs of the impact of COVID-19 shocks.
+5.2 IRFs of the impact of COVID-19 shocks on equity return and household debt repayments.

 In addition to the above results of the marginal effects, we also employ generalized response functions and provide their interactions with government interventions and feedback loops.
 This is of particular importance given the risk of further waves of the pandemic.
-Thus, in this section we present the Impulse Response Functions to show primarily the responses of household debt repayments to shocks in the economy as measured by stock returns, that are of high frequency, due to COVID-19.
+Thus, in this section we present the Impulse Response Functions (see for panel VAR Koutsomanoli-

+Filippaki & Mamatzakis, 2011; Mamatzakis, 2011 and Mamatzakis & Remoundos 2011) to show primarily the responses of household debt repayments to shocks in the economy as measured by stock returns, that are of high frequency, due to COVID-19.